Delhi Assembly elections 2020 | The seats that AAP lost

-With leads or wins available for all constituencies in the Delhi Assembly polls 2020, AAP seems poised to win with a thumping majority — 63 of 70 seats.
-However, this is four less than they won in 2015.
-This time around, they have ceded four seats to the BJP.
+With leads or wins available for all constituencies in the Delhi Assembly polls 2020, AAP seems poised to win with a thumping majority — 62 of 70 seats.
+However, this is five less than they won in 2015.
+This time around, they have ceded five seats to the BJP.

 The BJP has leads in Gandhi Nagar, Ghonda, Karawal Nagar, Laxmi Nagar, Rohini, Rohtas Nagar and Vishwas Nagar.
 In 2015, the BJP had won in Rohini, Mustafabad and Vishwas Nagar.